syncfusion-content/blazor-docs/blazor/chart/getting-started-server.md

 ![chart](images/getting-started/legend.png)

-> You can find the fully working sample [`here`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorDocAppChart1351059325.zip).
+> Note: You can find the fully working sample [`here`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorDocAppChart1351059325.zip).
 And also you can refer to our [`Blazor Chart`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
-You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.
+You can also explore our [`Blazor Chart Example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.

 ## See also